-From a very young age, we’re taught that there’s someone that knows more than us – the teacher, parents, all grown ups.
+From a very young age, we’re taught that there’s someone that knows more than us – teachers, parents, grown ups...

 By the time we reach adulthood we’re pretty much conditioned to follow some kind of system and trained to consult outside sources before consulting ourselves.

-People’s opinions start to matter more, we worry about what others think and say and we stop listening to our inner voice.
+People’s opinions start to matter more than ours; we worry about what others think and say and stop listening to our inner voice.

 How Can You Start Following Your Dreams

 No one is going to give you permission to get started on your dream (they are waiting for you to give them permission).
 Give yourself permission and validate yourself.